 In the year that Kennedy was assassinated, I worshipped God.

-In the year of the school shooting, I worshipped God.
+In the year the World Trade Center was attacked, I worshipped God.

 Worship in the Sanctuary can never be oblivious to what is happening out there.

 Why do we worship God?
 It is not to escape life out there, it is to deal with life out there.

 If you want your worship inside the Sanctuary to be true worship, then you bring in with you all of the baggage of what is happening out in the world.